-Coal required for the Genesee power facilities is supplied by the adjacent Genesee coal mine.
-The coal is provided to the Genesee power facilities under a long-term, cost of service supply agreement with the Genesee coal mine, a 50/50 joint venture between Capital Power and Westmoreland.
+Coal required for the Genesee power facilities is supplied by the adjacent Genesee Mine.
+The coal is provided to the Genesee power facilities under a long-term, cost of service supply agreement with the Genesee Mine, a 50/50 joint venture between Capital Power and Westmoreland.
 Westmoreland is the operator.
-Capital Power is also a party to various agreements with Westmoreland in relation to the operation of the Genesee coal mine.
-Once Genesee 1 and 2 are burning 100% natural gas under the repowering plan, mining of coal at the Genesee coal mine will be discontinued and Genesee 3 will burn 100% natural gas.
+Capital Power is also a party to various agreements with Westmoreland in relation to the operation of the Genesee Mine.
+Once Genesee 1 and 2 are burning 100% natural gas under the repowering plan, mining of coal at the Genesee Mine will be discontinued and Genesee 3 will burn 100% natural gas.
 Natural gas for Genesee 3 will be provided as part of TransCanada's firm and interruptible transport services as noted in "Alberta Commercial Facilities - Genesee Generating Station - Genesee 1 and 2 - Repowering".